freedmansky/and/README.md

 - [x] Add Laravel Framework
 - [x] Add HTML form for family sign up
 - [ ] Establish data set for family
-- [ ] Add HTML form for children
-- [ ] Establish data set for children
 - [x] Add HTML form for create a package
 - [ ] Establish data set for create a package
 - [ ] Add HTML form for request a package